You might find yourself using drugs for lots of reasons

 - You feel really bad (physically and mentally) if you don’t have them

 - You feel alienated from your friends and family

 - You’re having financial problems because of your drug use

-If you want to cut down or stop using illicit drugs you’ll need a lot of support because once you take away the drugs, all the emotional pain you were trying to avoid starts coming up.
+If you want to cut down or stop using illicit drugs you’ll need a lot of support.
+Once you take away the drugs, all the emotional pain you were trying to avoid starts coming up.
 There are a number of ways you can reach out and start the process of quitting drugs.

 There are trained professionals who will be able to help you stop taking drugs.
-Ask your doctor for a referral to a clinic or counsellor, or contact one of the services here:
+Ask your doctor for a referral to a clinic or counselor, or contact one of the services here:

 Smart Recovery Australia runs group meetings Australia-wide to help people addicted to drugs and alcohol.

 Samazone has a directory of drug and alcohol services for every state and territory in Australia.
 It’s a youth health site run by the Australian Drug Foundation.